krhetest/LabBench.Manual/docs/index.md

 labconf backup [NAME OF BACKUP FILE]
 ```

 which will create a file with the name of [NAME OF BACKUP FILE] in the current directory.
+We highly recommend that you backup your LabBench installation frequently to safeguard you in the case that your computer malfunctions or is stolen.

 ## Restoring the system